 - Smarter Than You Look: It's said that Machop is actually quite intelligent.
 Whether or not this applies to its evolutions is unknown.

 - Socialization Bonus: Needs to be traded in order to evolve.

-- Super Strength: As expected from the Superpower Pokémon.
+- As expected from the Superpower Pokémon.

 - Machop can hold a sumo wrestler aloft on one finger, Machoke can lift dump trucks without effort, and Machamp can punch a man with enough force to send him flying away.
 Ridiculous strength much?